Birmingham pub bombings: What we know

 Sir Peter said "the perpetrator issue is not within scope" of the hearings.

-He also ruled out the reactions of the emergency services on the night of the bombings forming any part of the evidence, despite the relatives' asking it be included.
+He also ruled out the reactions of the emergency services on the night of the bombings forming any part of the evidence, despite relatives' asking for it be included.

 However, Mr Thornton said evidence could be heard on the issue that police may have been tipped off twice about the possibility of a bomb attack in the run up to the blasts.